-However, throughout the public disclosure session (as discussed previously in 'Section 5.5.2'), EEAA raised a concern on the layout stating that the turbines are not following straight lines and are not always laid out in parallel lines (check turbine S1, Q3, and P7 as an example).
+However, throughout the public disclosure session (as discussed previously in 'Section 5.5.2'), EEAA raised a concern on a previous layout for the Project (which was the selected layout that was applicable at that time), stating that the turbines were not following straight lines and were not always laid out in parallel lines.
 This issue is believed to provides challenges which could raise the risk of collision of migratory soaring birds with turbines.
 Firstly, this could cause confusion for on-site observers who apply the shutdown-on-demand and could cause delays or even mistakes in shutdown orders which could eventually lead to shutdown of the wrong turbines and therefore could cause collisions of birds with operating turbines.
 Secondly, it could cause a higher rate of collision for migratory soaring birds as some of the turbines in the layout that are not located in the parallel lines could provide a physical barrier for the birds.
 Therefore, EEAA required that the layout be revised to take such challenges into account.

-Based on the above, the Developer prepared the final layout which takes such considerations into account.
-The layout meets the SESA recommendations of: (i) avoiding installation of turbines within the allocated red areas and maintaining a buffer distance of at least 1.6km between each plot (where based on the final layout the closest and minimal distane between the turbines in such buffer areas is 2km as provided in the figure below); and (ii) avoiding a buffer distance of 1km between the rows of turbines within each plot (where based on the final layout the closest and minimal distance between the row of turbines is 1.3km as provided in the figure below).
-In addition, the layout also ensures that all turbines are following straight lines.
+Based on the above, the Developer prepared another layout in 2020 which took such considerations into account.
+The layout met the SESA recommendations of: (i) avoiding installation of turbines within the allocated red areas and maintaining a buffer distance of at least 1.6km between each plot (where based on the adjusted layout the closest and minimal distance between the turbines in such buffer areas is 2km as provided in the figure below); and (ii) avoiding a buffer distance of 1km between the rows of turbines within each plot (where based on the adjusted layout the closest and minimal distence between the closest and minimal distance between the rows of turbines within each plot (where based on the adjusted layout the closest and minimal distance between the row of turbines is 1.3km as provided in the figure below).
+In addition, the layout also ensured that all turbines are following straight lines.

-However, to accommodate the above, the Developer had to add a small triangular area when compared to the initial preliminary layout presented earlier (check triangle in yellow in figure below).
-The area still lies within and is considered part of the SESA 284km2 area and this was agreed and approved by NREA and EETC.
+However, to accommodate the above, the Developer had to add a small triangular area when compared to the initial preliminary layout presented earlier (check triangle in red in figure below).
+The area still lies within and is considered part of the SESA 284km area and this was agreed and approved by NREA and EETC.
 It is important to note that this area in specific was also included in all E&S baseline studies undertaken as noted earlier in "Section 4.3".
 The figure that follows presents the final layout along with the small area that was added which now presents the final project and turbine layout as presented earlier in "Chapter 3".